.

 Bastwick’s works are above.

-The Dissenting Brethren before Parliament and the Westminster Assembly
+The Dissenting Brethren before Parliament & the Westminster Assembly

-** The Westminster Assembly’s Grand Debate Buy 422 pp. ed.
-Chris Coldwell
+** The Westminster Assembly’s Grand Debate ed.
+Chris Coldwell Buy (Naphtali Press) 422 pp.

-The Reasons of the Dissenting Brethren against the Third Proposition, concerning Presbyterial Government, Humbly Presented Buy 1645
+The Reasons of the Dissenting Brethren against the Third Proposition, concerning Presbyterial Government, Humbly Presented Buy (London: Smith, 1645) ToC

 The Dissenting Brethren were the five leading Independents at the assembly that vigorously opposed presbyterian church government: Thomas Goodwin, Philip Nye, Sidrach Simpson, Jeremiah Burroughs and William Bridge.

 A Copy of a Remonstrance Lately Delivered in to the Assembly by Thomas Goodwin.
-Jeremiah Burroughs, William Greenhill, William Bridge, Philip Nye, Sidrach Simson and William Carter, Declaring the grounds and reasons of their declining to bring in to the Assembly their model of church-government ToC Buy
+Jeremiah Burroughs, William Greenhill, William Bridge, Philip Nye, Sidrach Simson and William Carter, Declaring the grounds and reasons of their declining to bring in to the Assembly their model of church-government Buy (London: 1645) 8 pp.

 Bastwick’s work is above.